ibpsa2017/ibpsa2017.github.io/epw-json-parser/README.md

 The challenge: Can you show 365 x 24 x 8 items of weather data all at once in a readable manner?

+As bad as this fail is, it's still the most promising of all the demos here.
+It shows the ways of visualizing weather data in entirely new ways.

 ## About
 From: https://energyplus.net/weather/simulation